The digital zombie babies are here

-Later, my innkeeper, Rita, says, “Hey Alice, you need Square.”
-She shows me how she inserts a small square attachment into her mobile phone, enabling it to accept credit card payments so she can book guests at the inn anytime, anywhere – like when she’s visiting her daughter in NY.
+Later, back at the bed and breakfast I’m staying at, the innkeeper, Rita, says, “Hey Alice, you need Square.”
+She shows me how she inserts a small square attachment into her mobile phone, enabling it to accept credit card payments so she can book guests at the inn anytime, anywhere—like when she’s visiting her daughter in NY.

 Mental health professionals are noting we need an Off button from the constant connectivity.

-For the past week, I’ve been savoring simple pleasures: the sounds of birdsong, crickets, and rustling leaves, the feel of the warm sun and cool breezes on my skin, the play of sunlight and shadow on the lawn – the beauty of a N.H. summer day.
+For the past week, I’ve been savoring simple pleasures: the sounds of birdsong, crickets, and rustling leaves, the feel of the warm sun and cool breeze on my skin, the play of sunlight and shadow on the lawn—the beauty of a summer day.

 Cultivating more awareness